Building credit and keeping yours healthy

 Well, before you know it, you could be incurring interest and fees — which will add to your overall debt.
 And if you’re not careful, you could miss a payment here and there and suddenly your financial health is at risk.

 So how do you build a good credit score, or protect what you’ve already built?
-In general there are five things you should know, some that weigh a little more heavily than others.
+In general there are five things you should know about how a score is calculated using information on your credit report, some that weigh a little more heavily than others.

 First and foremost is your payment history.
-That goes for all of your bills — not just your credit cards.
+That goes for all of your bills on your credit report — not just your credit cards.
 This one’s a biggie because it makes up a decent portion of your overall score.
 Creditors want to know that you pay on time, every time, even if it’s just the minimum.
 And consistency goes a long way, so pay your bills when they’re due and never skip payments.
-One easy way to stay on top of things is to set up automatic payments for the fixed costs like your mortgage, gas and electric.
+One easy way to stay on top of things is to set up automatic payments for the fixed costs like your mortgage.

 The second most important factor is how much you owe.
 Simply stated, it’s the amount of debt you have compared to the amount of credit that’s available to you.
 It’s a good rule of thumb to keep your total debt lower than the overall credit available.
 The lower the better.
 Because if you get too close to your limit, creditors may think you’re biting off more than you can chew or that you are supplementing your income with credit.
 So whenever possible, keep this debt-to-credit ratio as low as possible.

 Third, creditors want to see that you’ve been managing credit for a long time.
 Your credit history shows how long you have been using credit, how you’ve handled that responsibility, and how responsible you’ve been.
 Establishing a good long history means you’re an old pro at borrowing or managing money and are likely to repay what you borrow.